 - Engaged employees: Mobility and collaboration leads to increased job satisfaction and creativity across the organization.
 There’s also a big impact of freeing your IT staff to focus more on innovation versus maintenance.

 - Productivity and competitiveness: From brainstorming to pooling skills for a project, UCaaS fosters seamless collaboration and a competitive edge.
 Video conferencing can take place anytime without the need for IT to install, manage or support anything.

 - Organizational innovation and agility: Collaboration and sharing knowledge lead to better decision making, and helps bring ideas, products and services to market faster.

 - Cost efficiency: Pay-as-you-go subscription models offer predictable, reasonable fees vs. the higher costs of purchasing and maintaining separate phone and collaboration systems.

 What to look for in a UCaaS provider

 While everyone claims their services are easy to manage/use, a number of things set some apart from the rest.
 Here’s a few good questions to ask to help figure it out:

 - Do they offer a comprehensive set of tools?
 At minimum, features should include IM, screen sharing, video conferencing and complex call handling.
 Beyond that, chat, presence, conferencing, collaboration, and support for a range of mobile devices.

 - Do they support superior communications quality, reliability and security?
-Real-time communications demand performance and reliability for an optimal user experience (UX).
-Comprehensive security, too.
+Real-time communications demand performance and reliability for an optimal user experience (UX) along with comprehensive security.

 - Is the solution fully integrated?
-Providers must be able to integrate UC functionality across apps along with telephony, IM, telepresence, screen sharing and more.
+Providers must be able to integrate UC functionality across apps along with telephone, IM, screen sharing and more.